 2. Stephen King: Mr. Mercedes

-The Mr. Mercedes series is a hugely popular three-book series, with several tie-in books, about a retired detective in the small-town U.S.A. who is obsessed with a case he could not solve right before retiring from the police force.
+The Mr. Mercedes series is a hugely popular three-book series, with several tie-in books.
+It focuses on Bill Hodges, a retired detective in the small-town U.S.A. who is obsessed with a case he could not solve right before retiring from the police force.
 Someone viciously drove a large Mercedes through a crowd of desperate people waiting in line for a job fair.
-The murderer remains shrouded in mystery, and when Bill Hodges, the detective, continues to investigate after he retires, the killer starts to taunt him and try to draw him out.
+The murderer remains shrouded in mystery, and when Bill Hodges continues to investigate after he retires, the killer starts to taunt him and try to draw him out.

 King’s Hard Case Crime Novels

-King also wrote novels in the old hard case crime novels.
-These three novels are a sort of detective fiction and fun feature characters in short story that deal with a crime that no one else can figure out and many people have forgotten about entirely.
+King also contributed in the old Hard Case Crime Novels.
+His three novels are a sort of detective fiction and feature characters that deal with a crime that no one else can figure out and many people have forgotten about entirely.

 3. J.K.
 Rowling: Harry Potter